larsensong/stuner-car-management/README.md

 # :ocean: Stunner Car Rental :ocean:

-In this PHP stunner Car  repository I will be completing my cae rental based website. stunner Car rental management website based on php as a backend for univ web project developed by Hailstone|| Larsen Dev
+In this PHP stunner Car  repository I will be completing my car rental based website. stunner Car rental management website based on php as a backend for univ; Its an ecommerce based web project developed by Hailstone|| Larsen Dev

 ## :running: Getting Started